-*Students should arrange to depart the US on June 30 to arrive in Barcelona on the morning of July 1.
+*Students should arrange to arrive in Barcelona on the morning of the program start date.

 This 4-week, 8-credit program offers students the opportunity to study visual art and theatre while experiencing Barcelona’s unique Mediterranean culture.
 Specifically, students will attend select performances at the Grec Festival de Barcelona, featuring theatre, music and dance from a range of international companies in more than 35 venues around the city.
 In addition, students will have the opportunity to explore many of the city’s famous museums and galleries, informed by instructors’ presentations on the works they are seeing.

 - Open to rising sophomores, juniors and seniors.